eclipse-archived/ceylon-lang.org/documentation/introduction.md

 types used internally by the compiler are *denotable* - that is, they can be expressed within the language itself.
 What this means in practice is that the compiler always produces errors that humans can understand, even when working with complex generic types.
+The Ceylon compiler *never* produces error messages with mystifying non-denotable types like Java's `List<capture#3-of ?>`.

 An integral part of this system of denotable principal types is first-class support for union and intersection types.
 A *union type* is a type which